-If you are pursuing your first bachelor's degree, our Traditional BSN pathway is the program to pursue.
+If you are pursuing your first bachelor's degree, our traditional bachelor of science in nursing pathway is the program to pursue.
 This immersive, three-year program combines on-campus lectures from our expert faculty, community-focused research and clinical experiences throughout the Detroit area.
 Students are guaranteed clinical placement each semester.
 Admission to this program occurs once a year, in the fall.
+Learn more about this BSN pathway and get answers to all your questions by attending an upcoming information meeting.

 Curriculum - After admission to nursing program